Dashcam video catches passenger stuffing trash in storm drain

 The video is marked with a time stamp insinuating it was taken Tuesday around 5:30 p.m.
 The video clearly shows road construction and student living complexes near LSU's campus.

-In the video, the passenger in a white Nissan get out of the vehicle, shove something into the drain, and get back in before the car accelerates.
+In the video, the passenger inside a white Nissan is seen getting out of the vehicle, shoving something into the drain, and geting back in before the car accelerates.

 The video was originally posted Wednesday.